garden-io/garden/docs/getting-started/installation.md

 ### Step 1: Install core dependencies

-Use your preferred method or package manager to install `git` and `rsync`.
-On Ubuntu, that's `sudo apt install git rsync`, on Alpine `apk add --no-cache git rsync`
+Use your preferred method or package manager to install `git`.
+On Ubuntu, that's `sudo apt install git`, on Alpine `apk add --no-cache git`

 The Alpine linux distribution also requires `gcc` to be installed: `apk add --no-cache gcc`.